Staffing Tips for Success | Jun 16 2017

-If you find yourself in a pinch while your Registered Dietitians are out on summer vacations, Dietitians on Demand can be a great way to fill in those coverage gaps.
+If you find yourself in a pinch, Dietitians On Demand can be a great way to fill in those coverage gaps.
 Many acute care and long term care facilities are now focusing on preventing malnutrition in their patients.
 Statistics show that 1 out of 3 patients enter a hospital under-nourished.
 Malnutrition can put patients at an increased risk for complications like infections, muscle loss, longer hospital stays and increased chances of readmission.
 Dietitians have direct access to improve these patients’ nutrition status and are valuable to patient care.

 In addition, all acute care and long term care facilities have some sort of standards they abide by.
 One large organization that offers these standards is Joint Commission.
 Joint Commission is an independent, not-for-profit organization.
 The Joint Commission accredits and certifies nearly 21,000 health care organizations and programs in the United States.